Using a number of the templates defined in 15926.org, a complete mapping of a Line List is shown here.

 The following graph shows the things involved in a Line List.
-Click on any object or relationship to get to the applicable template.
+Click on any data field or relation to get to the applicable code.

 Turtle is a textual syntax for RDF, that allows an RDF graph to be completely written in a compact and natural text form, with abbreviations for common usage patterns and datatypes.
 Turtle provides levels of compatibility with the N-Triples format as well as the triple pattern syntax of the SPARQL W3C Recommendation.

-A Part 8 file in Turtle format for the data of Project p1234 starts with the following heading:
+A Part 8 file in Turtle format for the data of Project p1234 of the XYZ Corporation starts with the following heading:

 @prefix : <http://www.p1234.xyz-corp.com/> .

 @prefix xsd: <http://www.w3.org/2001/XMLSchema#> .

 @prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#> .

 @prefix owl: <http://www.w3.org/2002/07/owl#> .

 @prefix dm: <http://data.15926.org/dm/> .